 By his will, a testator appointed his spouse, his friend and his adult son to be his executors.
+The testator and his wife divorced after the will was executed.
 The testator has now died.
-The testator and his wife divorced after the will was executed.
 The son predeceased the testator and a grant of probate to the son's estate was obtained by his nephew.